bilalahmed960/cvBuilderApp/README.md

 ## Code can be found in master branch
 # Cv Builder App

 The app is used for creating and storing multiple resume's.
+Backend is created using Node Js server and MongoDb, all crud operations are being performed inside the app.

 ## Installation